oubiwann-unsupported/tx0mq/README.rst

 Examples
 --------

-We are slowly adding tx0mq versions of all the Python examples in the zguide.
+We are slowly adding tx0mq versions of:

+1. all the Python examples in the zguide, and
+2. the examples that come with the pyzmq source.

 They are available for your viewing pleasure in the examples directory.

 Hacking